wallarm/product-documentation/docs/4.6/fast/dsl/phase-generate.md

           - "/%5c../%5c../%5c../%5c../%5c../%5c../%5c../etc/passwd/"
         ```

-    You can use special markers as a part of the payload to further expand the possibilities of vulnerability detection.
+    You can use special markers as a part of the payload to further expand the possibilities of vulnerability detection:

     * **`STR_MARKER`** — insert a random string into the payload exactly in the position where the `STR_MARKER` is specified.

         For example, the `STR_MARKER` can be used to check the application for an XXS vulnerability.